Updated February 8, 2026

 MODEL 1 provides 20 amps of charging at 48 volts, supports up to 1,200 watts of solar panels, and delivers up to 5,000 watts of AC inverter power (10,000 watts peak) with a 48-volt battery bank.

-• Add an additional solar board, giving you another 1,200 watts of capacity while still connecting to the same battery bank.
+To expand beyond 1200 watts of solar panels, you can add an additional solar board, giving you another 1,200 watts of solar panel capacity while still connecting to the same battery bank.

 What about a shunt?